 - Dessert destination:

-- Short and sweet story: S’mores cupcake ($3-4 + tax) and/or cake ($8-10 + tax).
-If these Dessert Correspondents were to choose between cake or ice cream as the most beloved of all desserts, one of us would without hesitation go for the cake, and the other would select ice cream.
-For all cake lovers, consider the deliciously moist dark chocolate s’mores cupcake from Buttercup Bakeshop; the slightly less intense, graham cookie-flavoured cake slice layered with marshmallow creme frosting and chocolate fudge from Little Cupcake Bakeshop; or the sweetest of the lot, a chunky cake slice from City Cakes.
+- Short and sweet story: If these Dessert Correspondents were to choose between cake or ice cream as the most beloved of all desserts, one of us would without hesitation go for the cake, and the other would select ice cream.
+For all cake lovers, consider the deliciously moist dark chocolate s’mores cupcake from Buttercup Bakeshop; the graham cookie-flavoured cake slice layered with marshmallow creme frosting and chocolate fudge from Little Cupcake Bakeshop; or if you can’t decide between cupcake vs. cake slice, City Cakes offers both!
 Whichever way you go, you will be assured of having sampled three of the most wonderful cupcakes/cakes in all of NYC, a city with a myriad of cupcake shops no less.

 Becoming a puff